How do biometric locks impact your homeowners insurance?

 Many other factors go into determining your home insurance premiums.
 Insurers consider your home’s location and age, safety devices, rebuilding costs and more when calculating rates.
 Finding the cheapest home insurance company for you can often mean shopping around and comparing multiple providers based on cost, coverage and available discounts..

 A homeowners insurance discount for security system installations will likely reduce your home insurance premiums for years to come.
-Insurance companies that offer a discount for smart locks or home security systems include:
+Insurance companies that offer a discount for home security systems include:

 Pros and cons of biometric locks

 Biometric locks can provide great convenience and keep unwanted individuals from picking your lock in a traditional sense.
 Still, software-based locks can still be hacked, although doing so requires a different set of skills and tools than for physical locks.
 However, many smart and biometric locks can create and maintain logs of when they are activated.

 These conveniences do come at a cost.
 Biometric locks are one of the more expensive types of smart locks around and generally cost significantly more than traditional hardware locks.
 The biggest downside for some of these locks is that they can depend on your home’s electricity and internet.
 If the internet or power goes out, some devices won’t work.

 |Unlock with a touch or glance||Typically expensive|

 |Harder to pick or hack for most people||Unlikely to lower home insurance rates, alone|